YangLab/RNAlight/README.md

 ## 5. Repeat this work
 If you want to repeat this from scratch, please see [Repeat_Work](./Repeat_Work.md) to find requirements you need.
-If only use RNAlight to predict RNA subcellular localization, please ignore this part.
+If only use RNAlight to predict RNA subcellular localization, please ignore this section.

 ## 6. Citation